Less Than Kilogram

 then

-those are the missing decimals those are the missing decimal places times 10 to the minus 34 when it's expressed in the unit for action joule seconds, which is
+missing decimal places times 10 to the minus 34, when it's expressed in the unit for actions, joule seconds, which is

 Looks like a church.